 Monica is the worldwide editor and driving force of The Yum List.
 Growing up in countryside Australia, surrounded by farmers and a family who grew much of their own food, she feels as though she has an appreciation of where her food comes from and a taste for ‘real’ food.
 Some of her favourite things to do as a child were to pick peaches from her neighbour’s trees and go yabbying (fishing for crayfish).
 Shunning overly processed products that come in plastic and cardboard, she prefers local farmer’s markets and will buy directly from the source and organic whenever she can.
 Attempts at growing her own food on her apartment balcony have had mixed results.
 But she’s not giving up.
 With Degrees and Masters in Education, she sees that the path to a happier, harmonious society is through knowledge and awareness.
 One of her goals for The Yum List is to help educate and ‘grow the good.’

 Eighteen years as an expat and 22 years of world travel have given her taste buds a worldly cultivation.
 She loves the freshness of Thai and Vietnamese food, the rustic preparation and use of local seasonal ingredients in Italian, the care and technique that goes into French cuisine, the inventiveness of modern Australian menus and the connection of foods to geography in Latin America.
 While personally choosing to eat foods that are healthy for herself and for the environment she will try anything within reason (no endangered animals).
 She has a weakness for desserts, cheese, bread, high-end alcohol and has been known to enjoy a good wine paired dinner and champagne brunch or three.

 No longer in her backpacker years, her taste for luxury accommodation and spa treatments continues to grow.
-While she enjoys the facilities and services of 5 star accommodation, luxury boutique hotels are her preference for stays.
+While she enjoys the facilities and services of 5-star accommodation, luxury boutique hotels are her preference for stays.
 She admires hoteliers who honour the local area by maintaining connections to the community both in staffing, architecture, services and culture.
-Socially responsible organizations looking to make minimal, if not beneficial, impact on their surroundings are held in high esteem.
+Socially responsible organisations looking to make minimal, if not beneficial, impact on their surroundings are held in high esteem.